 Programs like Medicare, Medicaid and Social Security have been the topic of discussion for the second portion of the spending cuts.
 We will continue to monitor and report on the progress of Congress as it pertains to these spending cuts and how they will impact our senior population and their families.

 The fiscal cliff legislation is in place; however, there is more legislation to occur that could have a significant impact on those affected by programs like Medicare, Medicaid and Social Security.
 While many families may not be affected by the current estate and income tax rules, there are many who could have their life savings consumed by long term care costs.
 We help seniors and their families plan ahead to avoid a financial crisis, even if a health care crisis occurs.
-If you would like to learn more or if we can help someone you know, please give us a call.
+If you would like to learn more or if we can help someone you know, please request your free consultation now.

 To comply with the U.S. Treasury regulations, we must inform you that (i) any U.S. federal tax advice contained in this newsletter was not intended or written to be used, and cannot be used, by any person for the purpose of avoiding U.S. federal tax penalties that may be imposed on such person and (ii) each taxpayer should seek advice from their tax advisor based on the taxpayer’s particular circumstances.